Psychiatrist: Professional requirements

 While requirements to become a psychiatric physician differ from country to country, all require a medical degree.

 India

 In India, a Bachelor of Medicine, Bachelor of Surgery (MBBS) degree is the basic qualification needed to do psychiatry.
-After completing an MBBS (including an internship), they can attend various PG medical entrance exams and get a Doctor of Medicine (M.D.) in psychiatry, which is a 3-year course.
-Diploma course in psychiatry or DNB psychiatry can also be taken to become a psychiatrist.
+After completing an MBBS (including an internship), they can attend various PG medical entrance exams and get a Doctor of Medicine (M.D.) in psychiatry, which is a 3-year course.A diploma course in psychiatry or DNB psychiatry can also be taken to become a psychiatrist.

 Netherlands

-In the Netherlands, one must complete medical school after which one is certified as a medical doctor.
-After a strict selection program, one can specialize for 4.5-years in psychiatry.
-During this specialization, the resident has to do a 6-month residency in the field of social psychiatry, a 12-month residency in a field of their own choice (which can be child psychiatry, forensic psychiatry, somatic medicine, or medical research).
-To become an adolescent psychiatrist, one has to do an extra specialization period of 2 more years.
-In short, this means that it takes at least 10.5 years of study to become a psychiatrist which can go up to 12.5 years if one becomes a children's and adolescent psychiatrist.